Xiangyang1984/Pneumo-Typer/README.md

 Pneumo-Typer is a Perl script which doesn't need compilation.
 But before running, Pneumo-Typer needs to pre-install prodigal, blat, blast, and several Perl modules.
 There are two ways to install the Pneumo-Typer.

-## Installing the Gcluster via Conda
+## Installing the Pneumo-Typer via Conda
 We have build a bioconda package for Pneumo-Typer.
 Users are recommended to install the [conda](https://www.anaconda.com), then to install this package simply with the following command:

 	$ conda install -c bioconda pneumo-typer